United Therapeutics: History

 On January 7, 2022, a porcine heart provided by United Therapeutics' Revivicor subsidiary in conjunction with the University of Maryland Medical Center was used in the first pig-to-human transplant operation.
-The recipient subsequently passed away on March 8, 2022.
+The recipient subsequently died on March 8, 2022.

+In October 2023, United Therapeutics purchased bioengineering company IVIVA Medical, Inc. for $50 million plus royalties.
+Sixteen IVIVA employees transferred to United Therapeutics.

+In December 2023, United Therapeutics Corporation completed the acquisition of Miromatrix Medical Inc., a biotechnology company that specializes in the development of bioengineered organs composed of human cells.

 Medicines

 United Therapeutics products are sold in the U.S. and Canada, and its products are available in Central and South America, Europe, the Middle East, and Asia through various distribution partners.
 In the U.S., the company has received multiple approvals from the Food and Drug Administration.
 These cover various strengths and routes of administration for Orenitram, Remodulin, Tyvaso, and Tyvaso DPI, each indicated for the treatment of pulmonary arterial hypertension.
 Tyvaso and Tyvaso DPI are also indicated for the treatment of pulmonary hypertension associated with interstitial lung disease (PH-ILD).

 United Therapeutics also markets Adcirca (tadalafil) for the treatment of pulmonary arterial hypertension under a licensing agreement with Eli Lilly and Company.

 In February 2020, the U.S. Food and Drug Administration granted clearance for the Unity Subcutaneous Delivery System for Remodulin Injection, also known as the Remunity pump, allowing the system to be used with drug cassettes that have been prefilled by specialty pharmacies.
 The Remunity system allows for constant, subcutaneous (under-the-skin) delivery of Remodulin.
 The Remunity system is indicated for the treatment of pulmonary arterial hypertension in patients older than 22.

-In March 2015, the U.S. FDA approved United Therapeutics’ Biologics License Application (BLA) for Unituxin.
+In March 2015, the U.S. FDA approved United Therapeutics' Biologics License Application (BLA) for Unituxin.
 Unituxin is a monoclonal antibody used as a second-line treatment for children with high-risk neuroblastoma, a rare form of cancer.

-In May 2022, the U.S. FDA approved United Therapeutics’ New Drug Application (NDA) for Tyvaso DPI.
+In May 2022, the U.S. FDA approved United Therapeutics' New Drug Application (NDA) for Tyvaso DPI.
 Tyvaso DPI is a dry powder inhaler containing treprostinil and is indicated for both PAH and PH-ILD.